• Skip to primary navigation

 1. Right-click on the Start button and click on Device Manager.

-2. On Device Manager screen, right-click on the USB Controllers with an exclamation mark and select the Uninstall option.
+2. On Device Manager screen, open Universal Serial Bus Controllers entry > right-click on the dirst listed USB Device and select Update Driver option.

-3. Repeat the above steps for other USB Controllers with exclamation marks and Restart the computer.
+3. Repeat the above steps for other USB related entries under “Universal Serial Bus Controller” section.

 4. Change Power Management Setting for USB Root Hub